georgeroubie/Angular-ScriptLoaderService/README.md

 # Description

-Load JavaScript files dynamically in Angular.
+Load JavaScript files dynamically in your Angular Project.

 ## Example